evodify/genotype-files-manipulations/README.md

 ##

-[calculateNsPerWindow.py](calculateNsPerWindow.py) calculates number of positions with missing data (Ns) using sliding window approach.
+[calculateNsPerWindow.py](calculateNsPerWindow.py) calculates number of positions with missing data (Ns) using the sliding window approach.

 ##